hvasbath/beat/docs/examples/Rectangular_tensile.rst

 Please open $project_directory/config_geometry.yaml with any text editor (e.g. vi) and search for: store_superdir.
 The path specified here needs to be replaced with the path to where the GFs are supposed to be stored on your computer.
 This directory is referred to as the $GF_path in the rest of the text.
 It is strongly recommended to use a separate directory apart from the beat source directory.
-The statics Green's function stores are not very large, but could be re-used by several projects in the future.
+The statistics Green's function stores are not very large, but could be re-used by several projects in the future.

 In the $project_path/config_geometry.yaml under geodetic_config we find the gf_config, which holds the major parameters for GF calculation::